Excalibur Sword of King Arthur

 Fiction or Fact ?

-derived from this man's feats.
-However, this is only one of several theories as
+to the legends derived from this man's feats.
+However, this is only one of several

-to his origin and existence but one that seems to make the most sense and is the
+theories as to his origin and existence but one that seems to make the most sense

-only one that has some actual historical documentation, albeit several centuries
+and is the only one that has some actual historical documentation, albeit several

 To confuse the issue even more, this historical figure describes a man of lower rank and station than expected.
 In this part of the world and in this time period, few were literate enough to pen the events around them.
 Yet, there were scholars and scribes in the monasteries that recognized the need to document and recorded the most historic moments, usually battles and changes in leadership.
 The most common form of communication was the bards who embellished their songs and tales.
 This could have been the beginning of the mythic character that regales our hearts with his bravery and life, King Arthur of the Britons.